andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

   - Recipient: miner address (public key)
   - Amount: sum of the mining reward and the total transaction fees

+### Block validation

+To validate a block, the following validations are performed:
+- The block hash is recalculated and compared to the existing block hash.
+The values must be equal.
+- The value that the block holds for the previous block hash is compared to the hash of the previous block.
+The values must be equal.

 ## Blockchain

 The blockchain is the collection of blocks.
-Each block has a reference to the previous block (except the genesis block).
+Each block has a reference to the previous block (except the genesis block) in order to create the chain of blocks.

-The blockchain is responsible for:
-- Adding a block to the blockchain.
-- Validating the blockchain.

-A single instance of the blockchain object will be created when the application is started and will set the following constants:
+A single instance of the blockchain object will be created when the application is started.
-- Mining reward
-- Transaction fees
-- Amount of coins that can be created (minted)

 ### The genesis block